Sahamati/Observability_Instrumentation/specs/telemetry.md

 Audit events are used by participants to communicate about updates and state changes of entities within the network.
 The entities include domain objects like consent, as well as the participants themselves.

-Following is the overall structure for Log events:
+Following is the overall structure for Log events as per the open telemetry spec:

 ```js
 {